 The performance of the AIFM and the Portfolio Manager is reviewed by the Board with a formal evaluation being undertaken by the Management Engagement Committee (the MEC) each year.
 As part of this process, the Board monitors the services provided by the AIFM and the Portfolio Manager and receives regular reports and views from them.
 The Board also receives comprehensive performance measurement reports to enable it to determine whether or not the performance objectives set by the Board have been met.
-The MEC reviewed the appointment of the AIFM and the Portfolio Manager in February 2023 with a recommendation being made to the Board.
+The MEC reviewed the appointment of the AIFM and the Portfolio Manager in February 2024 with a recommendation being made to the Board.
+Geoff Hsu is a general partner of the Portfolio Manager and so recused himself from the Board's considerations of OrbiMed's re-appointment.